Are you only an online company? Or is there a physical shop?

 What's the difference between the Amora Moissanites and the Forever Brilliant Moissanites?

-We carry only the Forever Brilliant Moissanites because they are made directly by the creators, Charles & Colvard® and backed by a Limited Lifetime Warranty.
+We carry only the Forever One Moissanites because they are made directly by the creators, Charles & Colvard® and backed by a Limited Lifetime Warranty.
 Because Amora is an additional process outside of Charles & Colvard®, that moissanite is NOT covered under the limited lifetime warranty.
 Our personal belief is that if a branded lab-grown product is confident in their "additional process," then the product should come with a lifetime warranty, period.
 We prefer to offer synthetics that we believe are genuinely the finest quality and our lab-grown products are ALL backed with limited lifetime warranties (with the exception of lab-grown diamonds).
 After all, if we are going to go for an alternative stone, it might as well be the best in the market!
-To see the Forever Brilliant Moissanites in some of of our designs, please visit Rosados BoxTM Instagram
+To see the Forever One Moissanites in some of of our designs, please visit Rosados BoxTM Instagram

 Can diamonds and moissanites chip?

 Even though they measure at about 9.5 on the Mohs scale and diamonds can scratch glass, both diamonds and moissanites CAN chip.
 The most commonly chipped areas are the corners (for fancy cut stones) and/or the girdle.
 This is because the girdle and the corners are the shallowest and thinnest part of the ring.
-When enough pressure is put on the stone around that area, the stone can be chipped.
+When enough pressure is put on the stone around that area, the stone can chip.
 We suggest wearing all jewelry responsibly and with care, just in case!
 Click here for our general guidelines on how you can keep your jewelry in tip-top shape!

 Do your synthetic/lab-grown stones come with warranties and/or authenticity certificates?